Syracuse vs. Boston College NCAA Football Odds, Plays and Insights | October 30, 2021

 Syracuse Stats and Trends

-- Syracuse has played eight games, with seven wins against the spread.
+- Syracuse has seven wins against the spread in eight games this year.

-- Syracuse's games this year have hit the over on four of eight set point totals (50%).
+- Syracuse's games this year have gone over the total in four out of eight opportunities (50%).

-- When Syracuse scores more than 20.7 points, it is 6-0 against the spread and 4-2 overall.
+- Syracuse is 6-0 against the spread and 4-2 overall this season when the team scores more than 20.7 points.

-- Syracuse is 6-0 against the spread and 3-3 overall when the team picks up over 344.4 yards.
+- When Syracuse amasses more than 344.4 yards, the team is 6-0 against the spread and 3-3 overall.

 - The Orange have turned the ball over eight times this season, three fewer than the Eagles have forced (11).